marwoj/seed-spring-vue-aws-ec2/README.md

 ![EC2 Security Group Inbound Rules](./readme/inbound-rules.png "EC2 Security Group Inbound Rules")

 ### Setup ansible

+Ansible is used to push images to ECR, configure EC2 and run docker images on EC2.
+To be able to use ansible, just define IP address of EC2 instance

 1. Add entry to the end of the file: `/etc/ansible/hosts`: